SIVATEJA1998/CUSTOMER_MANAGEMENT/README.md

 # CUSTOMER_MANAGEMENT
-I will keep Steps to execute this project in README File or in the text file go through it and execute this project.
+I will keep Steps to execute this project in the text file go through it and execute this project.